-Joan of Arc (French, 1412-1431) is one of the most popular and best documented medieval saints.
-The story of Jeanne La Pucelle as she is known in France has been beautifully depicted by many artists and writers for centuries—as well as in the films.
-The visitor to France can still visit the places and sites associated with the Maid and come away with a sense of her surroundings and times of almost six centuries ago.
+JOAN OF ARC (French, 1412-1431) is one of the best documented and most popular of late medieval saints.
+The story of Jeanne La Pucelle, as she is known in France, has been beautifully depicted by artists and writers for centuries—as well as in films.

-One example is French artist Octave Denis Victor Guillonnet’s paintings (1872-1967).
-Everyone interested in Joan will always first meet her when she is a peasant girl in the small village of Domrémy in the east of France.
+Anyone interested in Joan of Arc first meets her when she is a humble peasant girl in the small village of Domrémy in eastern France.

 Versailles – The Palace of Versailles (French: Château de Versailles), or simply Versailles is a royal castle in Versailles, west of Paris in the Île-de-France region that includes Paris and its environs.
 The Château is open today as a museum and is a very popular tourist attraction.
 For more visit: http://en.chateauversailles.fr/

 Domremy – (French: Domrémy, today Domrémy-la-Pucelle in reference to Joan of Arc.)
 Domremy is a small commune in the Vosges department in Grand Est in northeastern France.
 It is the birthplace of Joan of Arc.
-In 1429 Domrémy (and neighboring Greux) was exempted from taxes “forever” by King Charles VII which was the sole request made of the king by Joan of arc when Charles asked her how he could show her his appreciation for seeing him.
-Taxes were imposed again upon Domrémy and Greux during the French Revolution and the populations has had to pay taxes ever since.
+In 1429 Domrémy (and neighboring Greux) was exempted from taxes “forever” by King Charles VII which was the sole request made of the king by Joan of Arc when Charles asked her how he could show her his appreciation for seeing him made king.
+Taxes were imposed again upon Domrémy and Greux during the French Revolution and the people have had to pay taxes again ever since.

 Meuse – (French: la Meuse.)
 The Meuse is a major European river, originating in France and flowing through Belgium and the Netherlands and draining into the North Sea.
 It has a total length of 925 km (575 miles).